 The organization follows up on the aftercare plan, as appropriate, when possible, and with the permission of persons served.

 NA The organization has a contract with a public authority that prohibits or does not include aftercare planning or follow-up.

-Examples: Reasons why follow-up may not be appropriate, include, but are not limited to, cases where the person’s participation is involuntary, or where there may be a risk to the individual such as in cases of domestic violence.